rosell-dk/acton-library/emails/README.md

 }
 ```

-If you don't want to break all columns down, it gets a bit hacky.
+If you don't want to break all columns down, it gets more than a bit hacky.
-Act-on unfortunately does not let you set "class" attributes on rows or columns.
+The issue is that Act-on unfortunately does not let you set "class" attributes on rows or columns.
+We have the same issue in landing pages, where I have created some javascript for these situations.
+But this is emails, and we cannot rely on javascript.

 The only way I figured out to target particular columns is by setting its *width* to something unique (you can adjust the width of columns in the GUI, with the mouse).